modir/laminas-book/docs/mvc.md

 rendering HTML pages are called *views*, and the classes responsible for interacting with user are called *controllers*.

-> Views are implemented as *code snippets*, not as classes.
-This is because
+!!! note
-> views are typically very simple and contain only the mixture of HTML and inline PHP code.
+    Views are implemented as *code snippets*, not as classes.
+This is because views are typically very simple and contain only the mixture of HTML and inline PHP code.

 The main objective of the MVC concept is to separate the business logic (models) from its visualization (views).
 This is also called the *separation of concerns*, when each layer